Orkiv/Inventory-js/readme.md

  - Result :

   - The request will return a `json` object with the following properties:
-  - `bool success: ` This wil return false if the user was not found, or they do not have enough points.
+  - `bool success: ` This wil return false if the user was not found, or the user doesn't have enough points.